ssgreg/repeat/README.md

 ### Heartbeating

 Let's imagine we need to periodically report execution progress to remote server.
-The example below repeats the operation each second until it will be canceled using passed context.
+The example below repeats the operation each second until it will be cancelled using passed context.

 ```go
     // An example operation that do heartbeat.